luismiaresse/pricelist-fetcher/README.md

 * bs4 (BeautifulSoup)

 ### Usage
-This tool uses a command-line interface that receives the desired URL as argument and other flags It can be executed by typing:
+This tool uses a command-line interface that receives the desired URL as argument and other flags.
+It can be executed by typing:

 #### Linux
 `$ python pricelist.py [OPTIONS] URL` \
 or \
 `$ ./pricelist [OPTIONS] URL` \
+\
-in the shell of your liking
+in the shell of your liking.

+It will check the URL and return all possible attributes in the page.

 #### Windows
 `> python pricelist.py [OPTIONS] URL` \
 or \
 `> .\pricelist.exe [OPTIONS] URL` \
+\
-in CMD or Powershell
+in CMD or Powershell.

 ### Domain dictionary structure
 Each domain has a dictionary with attributes as keys, and each attribute another with HTML components and flags as keys.
 These are needed to find text for a specific attribute.